Coping with fatigue at work

-It can help to talk to your employer or personnel/human resources officer and let them know that you may need some time off due to the cancer or its treatment.
+It can help to talk to your employer or personnel/human resources (HR) department and let them know that you may need some time off.

-Don’t feel that you have to work if you’re too tired, but if you do want to carry on working, you may be able to find ways of making your work less tiring for a while.
+Don’t feel that you have to work if you’re too tired.
+If you do want to carry on working, you may be able to find ways of making your work less tiring for a while.

 Anyone with cancer is protected by the Equality Act 2010, which prevents employers from victimising or discriminating against people with a disability.
 The act also states that employers are expected to make reasonable adjustments to support employees in the workplace.
 You may want to make suggestions for adjustments that could help to support you.
 Things that your employer can do to help include:

 changing your hours so that you can travel to and from work at less busy times (outside the rush hour)

 asking colleagues to be supportive and to help with some of your work

 finding you a parking place near to your place of work